Physical Therapy Assistant

 How many students will the program accept?
 What are my chances in getting admitted?

-Up to 24 students are accepted and we currently accept students once a year.
-Admission is competitive and is based on a point system.
+Up to 24 students are annually accepted at the main campus.
+Admission to the main campus is competitive and is based on a point system.
 Approximately 60 to 100 students apply each year.
 Points are awarded based on:

 - Grades in program prerequisites (except GS 104)

 - Level of Math completion (Math 65 or higher)

 - A proctored, computerized essay

 - Program readiness as determined by a panel during a group interview